 BeyondCron servers automatically form a cluster when started, providing high availability.
 Unlike some application clusters, BeyondCron clusters are masterless, with automatic recovery on node failure.
 See high availability.

 When a server is added to a BeyondCron cluster, job scheduling is automatically re/distributed across all servers, ensuring that BeyondCron does not become CPU or memory constrained as your environment grows.
 See horizontal scaling.

-BeyondCron supports container scheduling within a Mesos cluster.
+BeyondCron supports container scheduling within Kubernetes and Mesos clusters.

 Your request has been received by BeyondCron, and we will reply shortly.